Fast and Fair

 Then, a single person in the community with experience of community ownership of wind turbines (a Danish migrant to Australia) started a conversation with his new community about building a wind turbine that matched the needs of the local area.
 These conversations grew over years and eventually the community themselves decided the right thing to do was to build two turbines on a nearby hillside, and for them to be owned by local people.

 Fair means Fast, but Fast also means Fair

 These days I see these two concepts as working both ways.
 There is the above – unless we make it fair, it is too likely to meet opposition and therefore won’t be as fast as it could be.
 But the more obvious climate change issue is that unless the transition is fast, it won’t be fair.
 More correctly, the faster the transition is, the fairer it will be.

 Fairer and Faster

 It does not roll of the tongue quite so easily when we swap the words, but we agreed this morning that Fair and Fast better represents what Community Power Agency is working towards.
 For us, fairness comes first but this order of words also highlights how we need to ensure the new energy system is not simply built along the same (unfair) model of profit extraction and exploitation.

 The Three D’s of Community Energy

 I recently purchased a second-hand copy of The Home Energy Handbook.
 A publication from the Centre for Alternative Technology from 2012.
-Authors Allan Shepherd, Peter Harper, Nicky Ison and Jarra Hicks.
+Authors Allan Shepherd, Paul Allen, Peter Harper, Nicky Ison and Jarra Hicks.